What is the best way to coach the brain to remember to focus mindfully?

 There are essentially three steps in coaching your brain.

-(1) You talk to your brain about the values, your values, behind the situation, challenge, or goal that you have chosen to have him or her focus mindfully on. (see Cascio 2015)
+(1) You talk to your brain about the core value (your value) that you want fulfillment for, behind the One Thing: (situation, challenge, or goal) that you have chosen to have him or her focus mindfully on. (see Cascio 2015)

-(3) You thank your brain during the day every time you notice that things are ‘flowing’ for you, and you are experiencing fulfillment.
+(3) You congratulate and thank your brain during the day every time you notice that things are ‘flowing’ for you, and you are experiencing fulfillment.

-As you are using this process in your daily life you will be coming to the online platform and interacting with others who are doing the same thing.
+As you are using this process in your daily life you will be coming to the online platform.
+There you help and interact with others who are doing the same thing.

 Because, the reality is, this type of change takes time, and that’s why the Bsync Nation Online coaching is designed to be so affordable.

-There you will find incredible level of support from your community. (see Heatherton 1994)
+There you will find an incredible level of support from your community. (see Heatherton 1994)

 You’ll help others by giving them your advice which will motivate you even more. (see Eskreis 2018)